rochi88/devops-exercise/vagrent/quickstart_vb.md

 - Vagrant

 ## Installation
-1. Install Vagrant, Libvirt and QEMU for your distribution `Ubuntu`
+1. Install Vagrant,for your distribution
+`Ubuntu`

 ```sh